What Is Net Neutrality? Why Is It So important?

-Today, everywhere on the internet and media you may hearing about Net Neutrality.
-This is an important topic to be discussed but still, only a few people are giving their attention on this.
-Many people are still not aware and they don’t know what does Net Neutrality mean and why should they care about it?
+Today, everywhere on the internet and media you may hear about net neutrality.
+This is an important topic to be discussed but still, only a few people are giving their attention to this.
+Many people are still not aware and they don’t know what does Net Neutrality means and why should they care about it?
 So let’s talk about it.

-Net Neutrality, is a paradigm in the network design which queries the broadband network providers to treat all the data equally.
-In essence, it argues that the internet service providers should not prioritize any data over another.
-Net neutrality, ensures that our ISPs don’t block, discriminate or override any data without our consent.
-This includes “bandwidth throttling” which means the information has been stifled by your ISP in order to exploit.
+Net Neutrality is a paradigm in the network design which queries the broadband network providers to treat all the data equally.
+In essence, it argues that internet service providers should not prioritize any data over another.
+Net neutrality ensures that our ISPs don’t block, discriminate, or override any data without our consent.
+This includes “bandwidth throttling” which means the information has been stifled by your ISP to exploit.
 Access free and open internet is the greatest technology of the current era and its management should not be at the mercy of multinational corporations.

-After the merger of two major telecom companies AT&T and SBC, theories of “tiering” the internet came into lime light.
-These companies proposed that, there should be a hierarchical order according to which the internet services would act upon.
-What “tiering” meant was that the sites who chose to pay a higher amount, would have access to faster and reliable services.
+After the merger of two major telecom companies AT&T and SBC, theories of “tiering” the internet came into the limelight.
+These companies proposed that there should be a hierarchical order according to which the internet services would act upon.
+What “tiering” meant was that the sites who chose to pay a higher amount would have access to faster and reliable services.
 It should be of no surprise that the general public devises most of the internet content.
 If tiered networks existed innovative start-ups will cease to exist.
-Google, yahoo, eBay and Craigslist are a few examples which would have relinquished, if there was tiered networks earlier.
-Bottom-line is, tiering of networks results in preeminent profit for the network providers at the cost of consumer.
+Google, Yahoo, eBay, and Craigslist are a few examples that would have relinquished, if there were tiered networks earlier.
+Bottom-line is, tiering of networks results in preeminent profit for the network providers at the cost of the consumer.

 Soon after tiered internet was relegated, other alternative methods to earn effortless money popped up.
 By tampering with the web traffic, the network providers could indirectly control the website people visited.
 For example, ISP can manipulate the traffic on the web to tamper with a server to bring it down and force the user to visit another site because the site is paying a huge sum to route to its website.